harshgaikwad21/PowerBi_PhonePay_Analysis/README.md

 ## 🚀 PhonePe Payment Insights – Power BI Dashboard

 A comprehensive analytics dashboard built using Power BI, designed to visualize trends, patterns, and performance indicators related to PhonePe transactions across different metrics.
 This dashboard provides business-ready insights to support decision-making through interactive pages and drill-down visuals.

+## 🔍 Project Overview

+This Power BI project analyzes PhonePe’s digital payments ecosystem using interactive visuals and KPI cards.
+The .pbit template includes predefined pages, theme colors, visuals, and structured data models to enable users to load their own dataset and instantly generate insights.